AnomalyInnovations/serverless-bundle/README.md

     concurrency: 5                  # Set desired concurrency, defaults to the number of available cores
     stats: false                    # Don't print out any Webpack output
     linting: true                   # Enable linting as a part of the build process
+    esbuild: false                  # Use esbuild-loader instead of babel or ts for faster builds
     disableForkTsChecker: false     # Disable the ForkTsChecker plugin, more below
     tsConfig: "tsconfig.json"       # Path to your 'tsconfig.json', if it's not in the root
     forceInclude:                   # Optional list of NPM packages that need to be included